Amnatos

 Amnatos is a traditional settlement and is classified in Class II, that is of "average cultural value" (Government Gazette 728/21-9-1995).
 Buildings with Venetian architectural elements are scattered throughout the village.
 In 2005 Amnatos received an award of the "cleaner and organized traditional community".

 Geography

-It is located on the northeastern edges of the Gargano mountain, 17 km southeast of Rethymno, on the way to Arkadi, at an altitude of 320 m.
+It is located on the northeastern edges of the Gargano mountain, 17 km (10.6 miles) southeast of Rethymno, on the way to Arkadi, at an altitude of 320 m.
 It has a view of the North Sea and the Cretan mountain Psiloreitis.

 Origin of name and history

 The location of the village appears to have been inhabited since ancient times and it is believed that the name Amnatos has Minoan origin.
 Ancient Greeks used to call amnion all those vessels used at their time to collect the blood of sacrificed animals.

 The area was occupied by the Venetians and the Ottomans.

 Nowadays, the local community of Amnatos consists of four settlements: Amnatos, Kapsaliana (Καψαλιανά), Pikris (Πίκρης) and the Arkadi Monastery.